-44. In Dubrovnik, early in the morning you’ll have Fort St. Lawrence all to yourself.
+44. In Dubrovnik, early in the morning, you’ll have Fort St. Lawrence all to yourself.
 Sitting some 120 feet high on rocky cliffs, this massive fort provides scenic views of the sea and the old town.
-Prowl around the watchtower and examine cannon ball artifacts.
+Prowl around the watchtower and examine cannonball artifacts.

 45. Dubrovnik’s old synagogue dates from the 15th century.
 It’s now a museum but it’s also a functional synagogue, though services are infrequent.
 It’s still an unexpected venue on a side street and worth checking out.
 They’ve got a lot of interesting religious artifacts, including a 13th century Torah.

 46. In Dubrovnik, walking atop the old fortification walls is a must.
 It gives you an amazing perspective of the city and its many historic features.
 Get there as soon as it opens up.
 And pick up the audio guide for all the historic and architectural details.
 But few people walk the entire more than one-mile length.
 So expect to find fewer and fewer people as you wander farther along the narrow path.
-(It’s interesting how the many stairs and the lean size of this walkway doesn’t dissuade people from bringing along baby carriages.)
+(It’s interesting how the many stairs and the lean size of this walkway don’t dissuade people from bringing along baby carriages.)

 47. On a boat and bike tour with Pedal & Sea Adventures, you’ll live aboard the Romantica, a new 110-foot-long teak and mahogany motor cruiser.
 We cruised up the coast from Dubrovnik to Trogir, stopping at more than half a dozen islands along the way.
 You have the opportunity to bike through the heart of each island, which has a distinct personality, both scenically and historically.

 48. On Mljet Island, you’ll ride past fig trees and into the national park that makes up a large part of this wooded island.
 The isle’s signature are the two interconnected saltwater lakes encircled by pines.
-Sitting in the middle of the larger of the two is an islet that’s home to a 12th century monastery.
+Sitting in the middle of the larger of the two is an islet that’s home to a 12th-century monastery.

 49. Getting to Vis, the farthest of the Adriatic islands, is good fortune because waves and winds often are not cooperative.
 There, you’ll find U. Stiniva, a beach protected in a narrow cove and one that’s said to be one of the prettiest places in Croatia.
-Also Vinoteka where the family has been making wine for 200 years.
+Also, Vinoteka where the family has been making wine for 200 years.
 Their restaurant set in a centuries-old building serves sheep cheese, anchovies and prosciutto either inside or in the courtyard that’s shaded by an old mulberry tree.
 From the courtyard, we saw them pressing Trebiano grapes and cooking octopus in an old cast iron crock-type pot